Construction of stairs on the slope.

 4. We make the foundation from a concrete mix in proportion 1:6 (one part of cement to six parts of gravel) in height, which is marked by the side stakes.
 We compact concrete, not aligning its surface, thanks to which it will bind better with the layer of bricks, stones or other material used to make the stairs.

 5. We arrange the first riser consisting of two layers of bricks or stone elements.
-Check with a spirit level, whether the layers are arranged horizontally.
+We check with a spirit level, whether the layers are arranged horizontally.
 If the stairs will be made of concrete or stone slabs, let's take into account, that we should eject the plates 2-3 cm beyond the plane of the riser (chiaroscuro will emphasize the horizontal line of the step).

 6. When the mortar has hardened, Place the rubble behind the tread and compact it firmly, at the end, possibly covering with a layer of concrete.
 This layer must be flush with the upper surface of the riser stones.